maurorosalesjr/pig-latin/README.md

 code: pigLatin("code");
 Expected Output: "odecay"

-Test "It will move ALL consecutive consonants to the end of the word and add 'ay' if word begins with consonant"
+Test "It will move ALL consecutive consonants to the end of the word and add 'ay' if word begins with multiple consonant"
 Code: pigLatin("Trick");
 Expected Output: "icktray"

+test: "it will enable multiple words in the string to follow the pig latin functions"
+Code: pigLatin("will this work");
+Expected Output: "illway isthay orkway"